advancedfx/advancedfx/misc/mirv-script/README.md

 In game you can use `mirv_script_load` to load a script from a file and `mirv_script_exec` to execute inline.

+# Security warning

+**It is very unsafe to execute _untrusted_ scripts**.

+The scripting is meant to extend HLAE, as such scripts can have a huge degree of control over your PC.

 # Installation

 1. Clone repo